Category

 Residential Electrical Permits Featured Image

 In the province of Alberta, as per the Alberta Safety Codes Act and permit regulations, a residential electrical permit is mandatory for installing, altering, or adding to an electrical system.
-This implies that if you plan to construct a garage with electrical wiring or develop a basement, securing an electrical permit is essential.
-Now that...
+This implies that if you plan to construct a garage with electrical wiring, securing an electrical permit is essential.
+Additionally, it’s required if you develop...

 Read More